allamaprabhuani/akantu2/doc/dev-doc/manual/contactmechanicsmodel.rst

    coupler.initFull( _analysis_method = _explicit_lumped_mass);

-However two set the material selector and the contact detector for the two models, one must set them using directly the instance of the two model classes.
+However to set the material selector and the contact detector for the two models, one must set them using directly the instance of the two model classes.